course is for the expert user who

 you want to pay off your debt in, say, 6 months, a year, or 3 years.

 You'll see how much the credit card companies are REALLY making

 Again, this is the perfect class

-for anyone who wants to enhance their skills with Microsoft Excel 2010.
+for anyone who wants to learn how to work effectively with financial

 course, if you have any questions about whether or not this class is